Mengyuuuuuuu/genai-customer-support-assistant/README.md

 ## Dataset
-Synthetic dataset generated for prototyping purposes.
+A synthetic dataset was programmatically generated using Python to simulate typical customer service inquiries across predefined categories.
+The dataset is used for classifier training and prototyping purposes and does not contain real user data.

 ## Hypothesis

-A GenAI workflow can reduce manual handling effort in customer support by automatically classifying and responding to typical customer inquiries.
+A structured GenAI workflow that combines classical ML classification with controlled LLM response generation can reduce manual handling effort in customer support while maintaining predictable and explainable behavior.

 ## Future Improvements

-- RAG integration
+- RAG integration for knowledge-grounded responses
-- Feedback loop
+- Human-in-the-loop feedback loop for continuous classifier improvement
-- Confidence-based fallback logic
+- Real-world dataset integration and evaluation
-- Deployment as API / Streamlit app
+- API deployment (FastAPI) or Streamlit frontend
+- Monitoring and logging for production readiness

 ## Impact of Training Data Size on Model Confidence

 We evaluated the effect of increasing synthetic training data size.

 - 120 samples → confidence ≈ 0.36